Less is More for Simple Christmas Decor

 Bring the Outdoors In

 Pine cones and acorns make warm and cozy additions to centerpieces, candles, and even ornaments.
-Or try mixing whole, unshelled nuts as natural elements to your holiday decorating.
+Or try mixing whole, unshelled nuts as natural elements to your simple Christmas decor.
 Create your own landscapes inside an old apothecary or mason jar… spread cotton on the bottom and get creative with your still life.
 Simple, beautiful evergreens make a statement and can be planted outside for year round greenery.

 - Magnolia leaves – table tops, chandeliers

 - Moss wreaths and topiaries – topiaries make great year round decor

 - Boughs of holly and pine

 - Make your own festive swag or wreath from evergreen branches, secure cut ends with florist wire and tie with holiday-themed ribbon.

 White candles on silver stands are timeless.
 I recently gave away my cute-but-difficult-to-store set of reindeer dessert dishes that were used maybe once or twice a season — they were fun and whimsical and took up way too much space.
 My everyday white dishes look just as lovely holding those desserts, and I don’t have to figure out where to keep them for the other 11 months of the year.

 The Versatility of Ornaments for Simple Christmas Decor